phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.4.13

+* optimization: dynamical RVs avoid unnecessary meshing
+* run_checks no longer requires ck2004 atmosphere tables if no datasets use ck2004
+* fix treatment of distance for alternate backends (ellc, jktebop)

 ### 2.4.12 - build system update

 * upgrade the build system to pyproject.toml with setuptools as backend and pip as frontend.